Why eat your greens every day

 - The darker the better.
 A darker green usually indicates a higher amount of phytochemicals with antioxidant properties.

-- Add them to eggs like omelettes and frittatas.
+- With eggs like omelettes and frittatas.

 Multiple health outcomes: Morris et al. Neurology.
 2018